terebentina/VisualTimer/README.md

 					x: 123,
 					y: 456,
 					seconds: 60,
-					onFinish: function() {...}
+					onComplete: function() {...}
 				});
 indicator.start();
 ```

 This will show a progress bar indicator at (123, 456) and will it'll start counting down as soon as you call start() on it.
-After the time is up the onFinish() callback will be triggered.
+After the time is up the onComplete() callback will be triggered.

 ## Options
 You can use the following options when initialising the indicator: